alixtc/pelage/README.md

 Note: For now, only the classical DataFrame API is available, but we plan to implement the LazyFrame API soon enough.

+# Why pelage?

+`pelage` is the french word designating an animal fur, and particularly in the case of polar bears, it shields them from water, temperature variations and act as a strong camouflage.
+With the skin in constitutes one strong barrier against the changes in the outside world, and it is therefore well-suited for a package design to help with defensive analysis.